 Introduction to Judaism is an engaging course for adults interested in exploring a modern take on Jewish life.
 In our 20 weekly classes, you will explore a wide range of topics covering many aspects of Jewish life including holidays, life cycle, core beliefs, prayer, the Bible and other sacred texts, history, antisemitism and the Holocaust, Israel, the North American Jewish experience, and the diversity of the Jewish people today.
 Read our detailed course overview.

 Join our online program where everyone and their questions are welcome.
 New cohorts begin every two to three months.
-Complete this form to be placed on our interest list for upcoming classes
+Complete this form and our staff will respond with information about courses offered nearby and/or registration information for our upcoming online cohorts.

 Introduction to Judaism online is designed for you, whether you are in an interfaith relationship, an adult raising Jewish children, a spiritual seeker, considering conversion, or a Jew who wants a meaningful adult learning experience.